 Credit Score and Income

 The VA still has credit score requirements and you must show income capable of substantiating your new mortgage payment.
 We go down to a 600 middle fico credit score for our VA borrowers.
-Residual income may play a factor in qualifying for your Florida VA mortgage when purchasing a home that brings your debt to income ratios higher than the normally accepted standards.
-Any past collections could be an issue.
-One benefit of the Florida VA mortgage program however is the seller can contribute towards your credit collections.
+Residual income may play a factor in qualifying for your Florida VA mortgage.
+VA financing technically does not have a cap on debt to income ratios, if there is enough residual income its actually possible to do a loan up to a 70% debt ratio.
+There are certain factors that can make this smart.
+Especially if you are a self employed veteran.
+One benefit of the VA mortgage program however is the seller can contribute towards your credit collections.

 Second Tier VA Financing